prajitdhar/Compounding/compositionality_over_time/README.md

 ### Dimensionality reduction

-The script [`dimreduce.sh`](dimreduce.sh) can be used to easily extract features for different setups.
-In order to run the experiments for the different setups, the file needs to be edited directly.
+The scripts [`../src/feature_extracter_dense_embeddings.sh`](../src/feature_extracter_dense_embeddings.sh) and [`dimreduce.sh`](dimreduce.sh) can be used to easily extract features for different setups.
+The output of the former can be given into the latter.
+In order to run the experiments for the different setups, the files needs to be edited directly.
 There are different options:

 - `CUTOFF`: Control the frequency-cutoff for compounds per time span.
 In order to give a list to iterate over, provide all cutoff values space-separated, e.g. `CUTOFF="20 50 100"`
 - `TIMESPAN`: Control for the different possible time spans to compare.
 Time spans can be provided identically to CUTOFF, so for example `TIMESPAN="1 10 20 50"`.
 Giving a time span of `0` means to not use any temporal information at all.